top of page

 This might seem obvious.
 If your children were in public or private school last year, just add one and that's their grade level, right?

 Well, here's the thing.
 If your child successfully completed that grade and wasn't struggling, then yes, they are probably in the next grade level up.
-With the pandemic and subsequent shut down of Some children fell behind.
+With the pandemic and subsequent shutdown of schools, some children fell behind.

 If you feel that your child might not be ready to move on, that's something to think about.